penguin64100/cv/index.md

 **Highlight: This research contributed novel findings that align with the established scientific literature.**

-Conducted a research investigation centered on the oscillatory behavior of neutrinos in the vicinity of a charged black hole.
-Followed by intricate computations to determine the phase discrepancy between different neutrino flavors when two beams underwent gravitational lensing.
+Conducted a research investigation centred on the oscillatory behaviour of neutrinos in the vicinity of a charged black hole.
+Followed by intricate computations to determine the phase discrepancy between different neutrino flavours when two beams underwent gravitational lensing.

 ### **Literature Review on Neutrino Oscillations in Schwarzchild spacetime** &#124; `Report` &#124; `OCT 2022 - DEC 2022`